The State Government invests in improving the wellbeing of Aboriginal people by providing affordable short stay accommodation in regional areas.

 Place-based service design

-Housing and Works is implementing a regionally responsive ‘place-based’ service model to the Geraldton Short Stay that will define the outcomes expected of the future service provider (operator) in responding to the needs of guests.
+The Department of Housing and Works implemented a regionally responsive ‘place-based’ service model to the Geraldton Short Stay that defines the outcomes expected of the service provider (operator) in responding to the needs of guests.

 Place-based service design consultation and engagement for the Geraldton Short Stay was completed in early 2023 by the Ernst & Young Indigenous Sector Practice.
 Through a combination of digital and in-person workshops and meetings, the engagement sought feedback from local service providers and potential guests to ensure the service model is responsive to the specific needs of the region.